Fasolakia Recipe with Green Beans and Potatoes

 What Is Ladera Cooking?

-Fasolakia belongs to a family of Greek dishes called ladera (λαδερά) — meaning “with oil.”
-These are vegetable dishes cooked slowly in generous olive oil until they become rich and almost stew-like.
-Other examples include gigantes plaki and briam (Greek ratatouille).
+Fasolakia belongs to the Greek ladera family, vegetable dishes cooked slowly with olive oil.
+Other examples include gigantes plaki and briam.

 Serving Fasolakia